hobocz/pyspark_examples/README.md

 The similarity scores are calculated using cosine similarity.
 The file `similar_movies_core.py` demonstrates the process using **RDDs** and `similar_movies_sql.py` uses **DataFrames**.
-The SparkSQL example is much faster but the Spark Core example is included for demonstration and to act as a reference.
+The SparkSQL example is a more typical implementation (and much faster) but the Spark Core example is included for demonstration and to act as a reference.

+The scripts can be executed by passing them to `spark-submit`.
+They can accept a single optional argument of a movie id (from the `u.item` file), otherwise they default to "The Wizard of Oz".
+Eg: `spark-submit similar_movies_sql.py 172` ("The Empire Strikes Back")

 Note 1: Both scripts are meant to run on a _local_ development/test environment.
 When run on a cluster, some adjustments would need to be made as well as some possible